TRW Inc.: History

 On 3 February 1986, the TRW plant in Harrisburg, Pennsylvania, burned to the ground in an eight-alarm fire.
 The damage was estimated to be greater than US$10 million and was the most serious fire to date in the area.

 In February 2002, Northrop Grumman launched a US$5.9 billion hostile bid for TRW.
 Northrop Grumman, BAE Systems, and General Dynamics contended for the company with Northrop's increased bid of US$7.8 billion ultimately being accepted on July 1, 2002.
 Soon afterward, the automotive assets of LucasVarity and TRW's own automotive group were sold to The Blackstone Group as TRW Automotive.

-Much of TRW's Lyndhurst campus is now home to the Cleveland Clinic Wellness Center.
+A portion of TRW's Lyndhurst campus was developed as Legacy Village.
+The headquarters building became home to the Cleveland Clinic Wellness Institute.
+The TRW headquarters building was demolished in 2023.

+In 2011, the American Institute of Aeronautics and Astronautics (AIAA) designated the Space Park in Redondo Beach, California as a historic aerospace site.

 Bill Gates, the founder of Microsoft, says that he got "his first big break" at age fifteen, debugging energy-grid control software for TRW.
-"It was kind of scary", Gates said, realizing the things the program was going to help operate.
-"This thing needs to work".